the-argus/okaylib/README.md

       when the viewed type is array-like.
 - [ ] More views (which will require allocation + error handling): sliding window, chunking view, split view.
-- [ ] "hresult" type: like result but instead of storing its error value, it points to a more complex (optionally polymorphic) error type. stands for "heavy result"
+- [ ] Add user-defined error values to the result.
+Also add some kind of anyhow error type result, and some initialization at program startup to pre-reserve space for errors.
 - [ ] "cresult" type, exactly like optional internally but with a different interface.
       On construction, it stores an info string in the thread context.
 Has a getter which returns a reference to the string in the context.
 Stands for "context